pboutinaud/SHiVAi/README.md

 ### Mixed approach (recommended)

 For this approach, you will need to both install the shivai package and download the Apptainer image.
-First, like in [Traditional python install](#traditional-python-install), create a dedicated Python 3.11 environment, clone or download shivai, and, from the project's directory (and within the new virtual environment), run:
+First, like in [Traditional python install](#traditional-python-install), create a dedicated Python 3.11 environment, clone or download shivai in a new directory called 'shivai' (necessary when building an apptainer image), and, from the project's directory (and within the new virtual environment), run:

 ```bash
 python -m pip install .